Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (iii) withhold any further delivery of goods;

-(iv) in respect of goods already delivered, and which title has not passed to the Customer, enter onto the Customer's premises to recover and resell the goods for its own benefit;
+(iv) in respect of goods already delivered, and which title has not passed to the Customer, require the Customer to return the goods to it on demand or enter onto the Customer's premises to recover and resell the goods for its own benefit;

-(v) recover from the Customer the cost of materials or goods acquired for the purpose of future deliveries of goods;
+(v) recover from the Customer the cost incurred by the Supplier for materials or goods acquired for the purpose of future deliveries of goods which the Supplier will not otherwise be able to recover from refunds or future sales to other customers;

 (vi) exercise such rights as are afforded to the Supplier under the PPSA; and